Learn

 Dividends are typically paid quarterly, though some companies pay monthly (common with REITs) or semi-annually.
 The amount is declared by the board of directors, and while it's not guaranteed, most dividend-paying companies treat their dividend as sacred; cutting it is a signal of serious trouble.

-This is the most important distinction in dividend investing, and most beginners get it wrong.
+This is the main distinction in dividend investing, and most beginners get it wrong.
 They chase the highest yield without understanding that dividend growth matters more than current yield.

 Dividend yield is the annual dividend divided by the stock price.
 A stock trading at $100 that pays $3/year in dividends has a 3% yield.
 Simple math.